-It takes a lot of determination, skill, and hard work for a business to succeed in today’s competitive environment.
-Small and medium-sized businesses (SMBs) are in a particularly tough position because they must constantly balance their limited resources with the pressure to embrace digital transformation.
+It takes determination, skill, and hard work for a business to succeed in today’s competitive environment.
+Small and medium-sized businesses (SMBs) are in a tough position because they must always balance limited resources with the pressure to embrace digital transformation.

-Even keeping existing infrastructure operational to support core business functions can be challenging when other issues and responsibilities pile up.
-But without working computers, a stable network, and well-configured software, achieving important business goals is simply not possible.
+Keeping current infrastructure operational, in support of core business functions, is challenging when other issues and responsibilities pile up.
+Achieving important business goals is simply not possible without working computers, a stable network, and well-configured software.

-That’s why more and more businesses worldwide are turning to managed service providers (MSPs), taking advantage of their wide portfolio of IT services to utilize modern business technologies and practices as efficiently as possible.
+That’s why businesses worldwide are turning to managed service providers (MSPs).
+They use an MSPs vast portfolio of IT services to become as efficient – and profitable – as possible through modern business technologies and best practices.

-Managed service providers are companies that deliver IT services to businesses using a managed services model, also known as a fully outsourced model.
+Managed service providers are companies that deliver IT services to businesses.
+They use a managed service model (also known as a fully outsourced model).

-Under this model, the provider assumes the responsibility for delivering services like network security or remote connectivity while providing ongoing support to promptly address any issues that may arise with them.
+The provider assumes the responsibility for delivering services under this model.
+For example, they might offer network security or remote connectivity all while providing ongoing support to promptly address any issues that may arise.

-As such, the managed services model can be seen as a proactive alternative to the traditional break/fix or on-demand outsourcing model, where the provider doesn’t anticipate the customer’s needs.
+The managed service model can be seen as a proactive alternative to the traditional break/fix or on-demand outsourcing model.
+In that model, the provider doesn’t anticipate the customer’s needs.

 In 2020, the global MSP market was valued at $152.05 billion, and the figure is expected to reach $274.20 billion by 2026.
 The growth is driven by the increasing adoption of modern business technologies and practices, including cloud computing, big data analytics, and hybrid work.